 USA Birding Tours

 Starting in winter, come with us as we visit the snow-covered boreal forest and mighty Lake Superior in Minnesota.
 Here we search for many birds of prey and other boreal specialties that make the quiet forest their winter home, like Great Grey Owl, Snowy Owl, Northern Hawk-Owl, Evening Grosbeak, and more.
 Just don’t forget your coat!
 From the snow of the north we make our way to South Texas in March to catch a great combination of resident specialties, early stages of migration, and wintering species like the endangered Whooping Crane.
 April and May welcome a spectacular influx of migratory birds starting their journeys from the Neotropics to their northern breeding grounds.
 Florida is the first stop on their tiring expedition, and some species do not make it much further, like Grey Kingbird and Black-whiskered Vireo.
 The pristine beaches, swamps, and marshes of the Everglades and a trip down the Florida Keys and to Dry Tortugas National Park provide an impressive array of seabirds, waders, and migrants.
 Of course, the colorful and bright wood warblers are unforgettable, so we head to the shores of Lake Erie in Ohio.
-This tour offers the amazing opportunity to score all 37 species of eastern warblers, such as Blackburnian, Bay-breasted, Cerulean, Kirtland’s, and Golden-winged Warblers.
+This birding excursion offers the amazing opportunity to score all 37 species of eastern warblers, such as Blackburnian, Bay-breasted, Cerulean, Kirtland’s, and Golden-winged Warblers.
 It is no wonder that the largest bird festival in the world is hosted here annually as migratory birds flood the Midwest in May.